 Use a spoon to break up the mince a bit and mix everything together.
 You just want to make sure all the ingredients are well combined and evenly spread out.

-Set your slow cooker to the right setting and get on with your day:
+Then, set your slow cooker to the right setting and get on with your day:

 - Low for 7 to 10 hours